 Just patch your damn servers.
-Regularly and completely.
-Yes you need to test patches on QA/test systems first.
+Regular and completely.
+Yes, you need to test patches on QA/test systems first.
 However once you have done it you need to complete the task by rolling them into production.

 When it comes to security like most other things it’s not about doing a few extraordinary and mysteriously clever things.
 It’s about doing the basics extraordinarily well that gives you the edge.
 Patching is such a simple and vital process to carry out on your systems yet it is often overlooked.